MicrosoftDocs/azure-stack-docs/azure-stack/operator/event-hubs-rp-prerequisites.md

 ## Event Hub prerequisites

 1. Procure public key infrastructure (PKI) SSL certificates for Event Hubs.
-The certificate `Subject Name` is user-defined, but please adhere to the naming pattern `CN=*.eventhub.<region>.<fqdn>` for `Alternate Subject Name`.
+The Subject Alternate Name (SAN) must adhere to the following naming pattern: `CN=*.eventhub.<region>.<fqdn>`.
+Subject Name may be specified, but it's not used by Event Hubs when handling certificates.
+Only the Subject Alternate Name is used.
 See [PKI certificate requirements](azure-stack-pki-certs.md) for the full list of detailed requirements.

    ![example certificate](media/event-hubs-rp-prerequisites/certificate-example.png)

    > [!NOTE]
    > **PFX files must be password protected**.
 The password will be requested later during installation.

-2. Be sure to review [Validate your certificate](/azure-stack/operator/azure-stack-validate-pki-certs.mdperform-platform-as-a-service-certificate-validation).
+2. Be sure to review [Validate your certificate](azure-stack-validate-pki-certs.md#perform-platform-as-a-service-certificate-validation).
 The article shows you how to prepare and validate the certificates you use for the Event Hubs resource provider.

 ## Next steps